*If you are wanting to make pizza, I have a very similar recipe for pizza crust and it’s absolutely A-mazing! CLICK HERE to see it.

 I have a new obsession – flatbread!
 I’ve already made it twice this week.
-I made a flatbread pizza that I topped with marinara, roasted veggies, and chicken and the flatbread pictured above that I served with olive oil, balsamic vinegar, and Italian spices.
+In the picture above I served my flatbread with olive oil, balsamic vinegar, and Italian spices.
 And next I’m going to use it to make a Mexican Flatbread Pizza.
 Yum!- I can’t wait!

 You might be wondering what in the world psyllium husks are.
 Psyllium husks can be used as a replacement for xanthan gum and pectin (which I usually use to help bind and add stretchiness).
 When you mix the psyillium husks with water it makes a thick glutenous-like substance that works wonders for gluten free baking.
 It makes the bread soft and tender while still holding together very well.

 I first heard of psyllium husks a few months ago from Amy over at simplysugarandglutenfree.com .
 Since then I’ve seen psyllium husks in tons of gluten free recipes.
 Psyllium is a fiber used in colon cleansing and it can be found at amazon.com or at your local health food store.
 Be sure to look for “whole psyllium husks”.
 I don’t think I’ll ever be able to go back to xanthan gum again!!!
 So here’s my flatbread recipe using psyllium husks: